base-org/web/apps/base-docs/tutorials/docs/4_smart-wallet-and-eoa-with-onchainkit.md

 ### Setting Up the Wallet Aggregator

 Open `src/app/page.tsx`.
 Here, you find the root page for the app.
-You can see the `<WalletComponents />`, which is what you used to log in and out.
+You can see the `<WalletWrapper />`, which is what you used to log in and out.

-Open `src/components/WalletComponents.tsx`, and `src/wagmi.ts`.
+Open `src/components/WalletWrapper.tsx`, and `src/wagmi.ts`.
 Take a quick look at `WalletWrapper`.
 It's a robust implementation of several [OnchainKit] components that shows how you can create a login experience that works well for all types of users, and provides the `<Identity>` component once logged in.

 You can customize this by making some changes to `wagmi.ts`.